jforget/raku-Hamilton2/doc/Hamilton.en.md

 ({num => 1, area => IDF, path => 'xxx → yyy', to_code => '77'})
 ```

 How can we avoid this problem?
-By giving an  attribute also  to the
+By giving an alias also to the columns:
-columns:

 ```
 select B.num     as num